nikbearbrown/physics-plus-one-classical-mechanics/chapters/15-fluid-dynamics-and-its-biological-and-medical-applications.md

 **Run this:**

 ```
-Who was Daniel Bernoulli, and how does Bernoulli's equation connect to fluid dynamics we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about his career or ideas.
+Who was Daniel Bernoulli, and how does Bernoulli's equation connect
+to fluid dynamics covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about his
+career or ideas.
 ```

 → Search **"Daniel Bernoulli"** on Wikipedia.